-- 4.30.10 Hiring Definitions [Amendment recommended by the Administrative Council 06.11.13; approved by the Board of Regents 06.20.13][Amendment recommended by the Administrative Council 03.11.14; approved by the Board of Regents 04.03.14] - A. Purpose: To define the NMSU employment categories for regular and non-regular faculty appointments and for regular and non-regular staff employment. - B. Scope: This policy applies throughout the NMSU system. - C. Policy Administrator: The Office of Human Resource Services will administer this policy in consultation with the Office of the Executive Vice-President and Provost. - D. Academic Appointments (Las Cruces Campus and Community Colleges): Academic appointments are extended to members of the faculty, administrators of academic programs, and individuals appointed to faculty ranks in the cooperative extension service, at the community colleges, and in the university library.
+- A. Purpose: To define the NMSU employment categories for regular and non-regular faculty appointments and for regular and non-regular staff employment. - B. Scope: This Rule applies to the colleges, community colleges and divisions throughout the NMSU system. - C. Rule Administrator: The Office of Human Resource Services will administer this Rule in consultation with the Office of the Executive Vice-President and Provost. - D. Academic Appointments (Las Cruces Campus and Community Colleges): Academic appointments are extended to members of the faculty, administrators of academic programs, and individuals appointed to faculty ranks in the cooperative extension service, at the community colleges, and in the university library.
 Academic appointments are either regular or non-regular as defined below.
 Exceptions for extenuating circumstances must be approved by the Office of the Executive Vice President and Provost, with consultation from the Assistant Vice President for Human Resources or designee.
-Additional information regarding faculty hiring can be found in Policy 5.15 Appointments. - 1.
-Regular Academic Appointment: - a.
+Additional information regarding faculty hiring can be found in Policy 5.15 Appointments.

+1. Regular Academic Appointment:

+- a.
 Definition: A regular academic appointment is a status for individuals hired in a 9-month or 12-month academic position with no predetermined appointment termination date. - b.
 FLSA Status: Exempt - c.
 FTE: A .5 FTE and not to exceed 1.0 FTE. - d.
 Appointment Period: Undefined, no predetermined termination date. - e.
 Multiple Jobs: Employees hired into regular faculty appointments are only eligible for simultaneous NMSU employment if all jobs are offered in compliance with other university policies and have a total combined FTE not to exceed 1.5. - f.
-Eligibility for Benefits: As allowed by NMSU Policy, Chapter 7 Employee Benefits. - 2.
-Non-Regular Faculty Appointments: - a.
-Temporary Faculty Appointments - Definition: Temporary faculty appointment is a status for individuals hired for a predetermined length of time and may have a title rank of College Instructor, College Asst Prof, College Assc Prof, or College Prof as specified at the time of employment. - ii.
+Eligibility for Benefits: As allowed by Regents Policy and the Rules contained in ARP Chapter 7, Employee Benefits.

+2. Non-Regular Faculty Appointments:

+- a.
+Temporary Faculty Appointments - i.
+Definition: Temporary faculty appointment is a status for individuals hired for a predetermined length of time and may have a title rank of College Instructor, College Asst Prof, College Assc Prof, or College Prof as specified at the time of employment. - ii.
 FLSA Status: Exempt - iii.
-FTE: Not to exceed .74 FTE.
+FTE: Not to exceed .74 FTE. - iv.

-iv.
 Appointment Period: Not to exceed one (1) year but may be hired for a semester, academic year, or fiscal year.
-The department is authorized to continue to re-hire individuals as a new temporary appointment in compliance with other university policies; however, there shall be no entitlement or expectation of continued employment beyond the existing appointment period.

-- w.
-Multiple Jobs: Employees hired as temporary faculty may be hired into an appropriate category of non-regular employment simultaneously provided total combined job FTE does not exceed .74 and is in compliance with Policy 5.15.40. - vi.
-Eligibility for Benefits: As allowed by NMSU Policy, Chapter 7 Employee Benefits.
+The department is authorized to continue to re-hire individuals as a new temporary appointment in compliance with other university policies; however, there shall be no entitlement or expectation of continued employment beyond the existing appointment period. - v.
+Multiple Jobs: Employees hired as temporary faculty may be hired into an appropriate category of non-regular employment simultaneously provided total combined job FTE does not exceed .74 and is in compliance with Policy 5.15.40 Appointments Non Tenure Track. - vi.
+Eligibility for Benefits: As allowed by Regents Policy and the Rules contained in ARP Chapter 7, Employee Benefits.